-The amount of unrecognized tax benefits as of December 31, 2023 that, if recognized, would reduce tax expense was approximately \$171.6 million.
+The amount of unrecognized tax benefits as of December 31, 2024 that, if recognized, would reduce tax expense was approximately \$191.3 million.
 The Company does not anticipate any of its unrecognized tax benefits to be settled within the next 12 months.

 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by federal and state jurisdictions in the U.S. and other countries, where applicable.
-The Company is open under the U.S. federal statute from 2019 to the present, although earlier years may be examined to the extent that loss carryforwards are used in open audit periods.
-The Company is currently under audit in a single foreign tax jurisdiction and one variable interest entity is separately under audit by the Internal Revenue Service for the 2020 and 2021 taxable years.
+The Company is open under the U.S. federal statute from 2020 to the present, although earlier years may be examined to the extent that loss carryforwards are used in open audit periods.
+The Company is currently not under audit by the IRS or in any foreign tax jurisdictions.
+One state is currently under audit in the United States.
 There are no tax matters under discussion with taxing authorities that are expected to have a material effect on the Company's consolidated financial statements.
 The Company further believes that it has made adequate provision for all income tax uncertainties.

 During 2021, the Organization for Economic Co-operation and Development announced an agreed framework for "Pillar Two" and released detailed model rules for a global minimum corporate tax rate of fifteen percent (15%) which requires multilateral agreement(s) and/or country-specific legislative action to be effective.
 A few jurisdictions have implemented legislation with effective dates spanning from 2024 through 2026.
 The Company will continue to monitor further legislation by individual countries and is currently evaluating the potential impact of Pillar Two to its business in future periods.
-However, the Company is not likely to have any Pillar Two liability and minimal compliance responsibilities starting in 2024.
+However, the Company is not likely to have any Pillar Two liability and minimal compliance responsibilities in 2025 and beyond.

-The Company's consolidated financial statements provide for any related tax liability on amounts that may be repatriated, aside from undistributed earnings of \$13.5 million for certain of the Company's foreign subsidiaries that are intended to be indefinitely reinvested in operations outside the U.S. as of December 31, 2023.
+The Company's consolidated financial statements provide for any related tax liability on amounts that may be repatriated, aside from undistributed earnings of \$31.8 million for certain of the Company's foreign subsidiaries that are intended to be indefinitely reinvested in operations outside the U.S. as of December 31, 2024.
 The amount of any unrecognized deferred tax liability on these undistributed earnings would be immaterial.